Questions and Answers

 Monthly (periodic) premium refund checks are being sent to the wrong address.
 How can this be corrected?

-A refund check is sent to the lender's Premium address on record in HUD's Lender Electronic Assessment Portal (LEAP) unless an address is specified in the refund request emailed to HUD.
+A refund check is sent to the lender's Premium address on record in HUD's Lender Electronic Assessment Portal (LEAP).
 The Premium address can be viewed and corrected in LEAP, which is accessed from the FHA Connection's Lender Functions menu.

 What is the turnaround time for a refund?
 How soon can I expect my check?